 In terms of etymology, the word hypnotism actually is derived from the Greek word, Hypnos, which means ‘to sleep’.
 Yet in actual fact, as you may know, should you have had hypnotherapy, hypnosis is not a sleep state.
 Indeed during hypnotherapy a client is completely aware of what is happening.
 Once Braid realised his mistake, he wanted to rename the Hypnosis as Mono-Idealism, which is total concentration on a single train of thought.

 History of Hypnosis: James Esdaile (1808-1859)

 James Esdaile was a surgeon who in 1830 was appointed as assistant Surgeon to the East India Company.
 It was In Calcutta in 1845 when operating on a Convict patient who was suffering such great pain that Esdaile decided to try Mesmerism for the second operation.
 He was successful in rendering the convict completely comatose.
 This became to be known as the Esdaile state and is still used today in some circumstances.
 (For e.g. in 2008 the BBC showed a three part series on alternative therapies where a Chinese team of heart surgeons performed open heart surgery on a patient in the Esdaile state.)
 Esdaile at once began to experiment with mesmerism both as a means of producing analgesia in surgical cases, and as a method of treatment for medical ones.
 The patient was put into a trance like state in which they remained throughout the procedure.
 Esdaile assisted in over three hundred operations all of them major and over a thousand minor ones.
 Esdaile’s mortality rate was 5%.
 This was considered good at the time as most other physicians had over a 50% death rate whilst completing the same operations as Esdaile was performing.
-This form of anesthetic was soon put into to second place due to the arrival of Chloroform.
+This form of anaesthetic was soon put into to second place due to the arrival of Chloroform.
 It was thought easier to inject someone than assist them into a trance like state.
-Using hypnosis in some areas is preferred as an alternative to conventional anesthetics, especially in the dental profession.
+Using hypnosis in some areas is preferred as an alternative to conventional anaesthetics, especially in the dental profession.